The Impact of Google Analytics 4

 - Rollup reporting.
 Another key GA360 selling point is conspicuously absent so far from GA4.
 So, if your brand relies on GA’s rollup reporting to track user behavior across multiple different web properties/domains, this is not the solution for your business (yet).

-Google just announced their new privacy tracking initiative (FloC cohorts); how does that impact this new tracking?
+Google has been working on new privacy tracking initiatives (originally FLoC, now Topics API) how does that impact this new tracking?

 Google is a behemoth in marketing data tracking capabilities, and as the industry unites together around a solution to the loss of third-party cookies (hello Unified ID 2.0), Google is staking its claim as a continued resource separate from the pack.

-FloC is a huge move in the cookieless world and though little is yet known about how this new targeting tactic will be sold, we can predict that FloC data won’t live only in the ad world separate from Google Analytics data.
+Between FloC and the Topics API, Google has signified that it will try to set the new advertising standard in a third-party cookieless world.
+That said, while little is yet known about how these new targeting tactics will be sold, we can predict that this data won’t live only in the ad world separate from Google Analytics data.
 Why?
-Well, Google is releasing this FloC testing capability around the same time it’s promoting adoption of its new GA4 properties but conspicuously hasn’t announced anything about the GA360 fee-based equivalent.
-Many industry leaders expect an announcement from Google soon where brands will have the option to view, analyze, and perhaps even optimize their FloC marketing data alongside the standard demographic data in Google Analytics, but for a significant investment (read: GA360).
+Google is releasing these new testing capabilities around the same time it’s promoting adoption of its new GA4 properties.
+And with only limited advancements from the free basic GA4 to the fee-based GA360 equivalent – which is aimed at larger enterprises but contains mostly expanded capacity instead of expanded capabilities – many industry leaders expect an announcement from Google soon.
+Their hope?
+The option to view, analyze, and perhaps even optimize their Topics API marketing data alongside the standard demographic data in Google Analytics, but for a significant investment (read: GA4-360).

-As Google continues fleshing out its ecommerce reporting, attribution modeling, and other updates that have yet to be announced, it’s in your business’ best interest to at least get the GA4 property set up and running, capturing user data across their devices, and starting to wrap your head around the true flexibility of open-parametered event tracking.
-We don’t even know what a potential GA4 360 (clunky name!) may look like, especially for businesses already making a significant investment in Universal Analytics 360.
+As Google continues fleshing out its ecommerce reporting, attribution modeling, and other updates that have yet to be announced, it’s still in your business’ best interest to get the GA4 property set up and running, capturing user data across their devices, and starting to wrap your head around the true flexibility of open-parametered event tracking.
+We’ve seen the announcement for the new GA360 capabilities and expect larger marketing-based integration announcements to follow.
 So, get ready.
 There is a whole lot for the industry to learn still, but there’s no better time to start preparing for the big leap forward.